-The Protocol Test Framework must be installed on the Driver computer before you run the RDP Client Test Suite msi installer in step 4 of the procedure that follows.

 See the Prerequisites topic in the Windows Protocol Test Suites Readme documentation on GitHub for the .msi files required for the prerequisites installations.

 To set up the Driver computer, perform the steps that follow:

 Install the required software, as described in Required Prerequisite Software.